 See the Puppy class section on the Schedule page for dates, fees and times.

 Results Obedience & Manners (O&M) Levels One Class is highly recommended when your pup turns six months, if ready.
 Read more on the Program Information page.
 As issues usually change as puppies mature, taking this next level soon after your puppy class ends will optimize your pup's ability to develop into a well behaved companion.

 When to Give Treats Treats are given but never in response for actual obedience commands such as come, watch, down or sit.
 I usually recommend them for housebreaking and crate training and treats are given on occasion 'just because'!
 Puppies should take them gently on command.
 This is introduced at class.

 Incorrect socializing teaches lessons you may not want your puppy to learn.
 Unmonitored play time or socializing with dogs and people that do not display manners and or respect when interacting with your puppy can be harmful.
-Exposing your puppy to rough play whether in the neighborhood, at a dog park, at a doggie day care visit or even in your home with a visiting pet can imprint your pup in a negative way.
+Exposing your puppy to rough play whether in the neighborhood, at a dog park, at a doggie day care visit or even in your home with a visiting pet or person can imprint your pup in a negative way.
 In a typical Obedience & Manners - Level One class I usually have two or three older puppies or dogs that have had poor experiences that have left an imprint.
 Be smart - do not expose your puppy to unnecessary situations that may be damaging.

 A group play session where the puppies are all turned loose is - not a good idea, your puppy could be 'bullied' and possibly develop fear or 'self defense' aggressive tendencies.
 Plan smart - what will you allow your puppy to experience?